carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Target group (ALB o CLB) can have one or more EC2 instances, IP Addresses, lambda functions.
 - It makes the **traffic Scale and Fault Tolerant** (It can balance load **across one or more Availability Zones**)
 - Internal Load Balancers are load balancers that are inside private subnets
-- Load Balancers have their own static DNS name (e.g. <http://myalb-123456789.us-east-1.elb.amazonaws.com>) — you will NEVER be given an IP address
+- Load Balancers have their own **static DNS name** (e.g. <http://myalb-123456789.us-east-1.elb.amazonaws.com>) — you will NEVER be given an IP address
   - If you need the IPv4 address of your end user, look for the `X-Forwarded-For` header.
 - `Health Checks`
   - Instances monitored by ELB are reported as; InService, or OutofService
   - Health Checks checks the instance health by talking to it.
   - `504 Error` means that the gateway has timed out.
 This means that the application not responding within the idle timeout period.
 - Advanced Load Balancers Theory
   - `Stickiness` (a.k.a.
-Session Affinity):
+Session Affinity, Sticky Sessions):
     - Allows you to **bind a users session to a specific instance**, ensuring all requests in that specific session are sent to the same instance.
     - Use Cases: If you have got an EC2 instance or an application, where you're writing to an EC2 instance like local disk, then of course you would want to enable Sticky.
     - Exam Question: A user trying to visit a website behind a classic load balancer and essentially what's happening is it's just sending all the traffic to one EC2 instance.
 Answer: Disable Sticky session.
     - It works in CLB and ALB.
 (It doesn’t work with NLB)
   - `Cross Zone load Balancing`
     - It enables **EC2 instances to get equal share of traffic/load across multiple AZs**
-    - Use Cases:
-      - With No Cross Zone Load Balancing, we got a user and we are using Route 53 for our DNS, which is splitting of our traffic 50/50 and sending the requests to EC2's in two diff AZ's.
-Each AZ has a Load Balancer, The first AZ has 4 EC2 instances and the second has only one EC2 instance.
-        - Because we don't have Cross Zone Load Balancing enabled - First AZ will split 50% to 4 instances and the second AZ receives 50% on 1 instance.
+    - Use Cases: Route 53 is used for DNS, and it is splitting of our traffic 50/50 and sending the requests to EC2's in two diff AZ's.
+Each AZ has a Load Balancer, The first AZ (US-EAST-1A) has 4 EC2 instances and the second (US-EAST-1B) has only one EC2 instance.
+As result first AZ will split 50% to 4 instances and the second AZ receives 50% on 1 instance.
       - When we enable Cross Zone Load Balancing: The Load balancer will distribute the load evenly among instances on both AZ's.
-      - We got a user and we are using Route 53 for our DNS, which is sending all the requests (100%) to a Load Balancer in AZ1, The first AZ1 has 4 EC2 instances and the second has only one EC2 instance.
-        - Route 53's 100% traffic is sent to the only load balancer in US-EAST-1A and no traffic is being sent to US-EAST-1B.
-        - In this scenario, we enable Cross Zone Load Balancing to distribute the traffic evenly between US-EAST-1A and US-EAST-1B
   - `Path Patterns` (path-based routing) → can **direct traffic to different EC2 instances based on request URL (path)**.
-    - Use Case: We got a user and we are using Route 53 for our DNS, which is sending all the requests (100%) to a Load Balancer in AZ1, The first AZ1 has 4 EC2 instances and the second has only one EC2 instance.
+    - Use Case: We got a user and we are using Route 53 for our DNS, enabling Path Patterns we could send request to `www.myurl.com` to AZ1 and `www.myurl.com/images` to instances in AZ2.
-      - www.myurl.com should go to AZ1 and www.myurl.com/images should go to the media instances in AZ2.
-In this instance, we enable Path Patterns.

 - Types of ELB